onyeogulu/onyeogulu/Profile.md

 ## I'm a Machine Learning Engineer, transitioning into Data Engineering!!

-Here are some ideas to get you started:

 - 🔭 I’m currently working on my MSc thesis on Computer Vision
 - 🌱 I’m currently learning data engineering and pytorch for computer vision
 - 👯 I’m looking to collaborate on with other data scientist and data engineers and AI experts
 - 🤔 I’m looking for help with transitioning into data engineering
-- 💬 Ask me about anything
+- 💬 Ask me about data analytics, machine learning, computer vision and statistics
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love learning and evolving.
 -->